 A home equity loan is effectively a second mortgage.
 It allows you to take out a lump sum from your home equity and establish a second loan with a separate repayment plan.
 The cash can be used for debt consolidation, home improvement, college expenses or a variety of other expenses.
-Because the home equity loan is in addition to the original mortgage, the sum of the two loans usually must not exceed 90% of the home’s market value, and sometimes up to 95% depending on the lender and your credit score.
+Because the home equity loan is in addition to the original mortgage, the sum of the two loans is usually less than 90%.
 Home equity loan rates are often slightly higher than a first mortgage, but often come with fewer fees and closing costs.
 Repayment is made with fixed monthly amounts, often amortized similar to a home loan.

 Home equity line of credit (HELOC)